tannewt/wa-law.org/bill/2021-22/sb/5266/1/README.md

 **Except as provided in RCW 70.345.090 and 70.345.180, all** license fees collected and funds collected by the board from the imposition of monetary penalties pursuant to this chapter must be deposited into the youth tobacco and vapor products prevention account created in RCW 70.155.120.

+## Section 12
+> This section adds a new section to an existing chapter [70.345](/rcw/70_public_health_and_safety/70.345_vapor_products.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.345_vapor_products.md) for context.

+A fee of $250 must accompany each vapor product manufacturer's license application and license renewal application under RCW 70.345.020.

+## Section 13
+> This section adds a new section to an existing chapter [70.345](/rcw/70_public_health_and_safety/70.345_vapor_products.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.345_vapor_products.md) for context.

+A vapor product may not be sold or offered for sale if the product has nicotine salts or other ingredients that result in nicotine concentrations that exceed any of the following comparative levels of nicotine:

+1. Twenty milligrams of nicotine per milliliter of liquid;

+2. Nicotine that is equivalent to two percent of the total volume of the liquid; or

+3. Twenty thousand parts per million of nicotine in the liquid.

+## Section 14
+> This section adds a new section to an existing chapter [70.345](/rcw/70_public_health_and_safety/70.345_vapor_products.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.345_vapor_products.md) for context.

+1. Licensed vapor product distributors and manufacturers who sell vapor products in this state must submit under oath to the department of health a complete list of all constituent substances and the amounts and sources thereof in each vapor product offered for sale, distributed, or manufactured in the state, including all:

+    a.
+Additives;

+    b.
+Thickening agents;

+    c.
+Preservatives;

+    d.
+Compounds;

+    e.
+Nicotine content; and

+    f.
+Any other substance used in the production and processing of each vapor product.

+2. Disclosures must be completed for every vapor product constituent substance, regardless of whether such a constituent substance is an original constituent present in each vapor product, emitted during the use of the vapor product, or it is reasonably foreseeable that it will be present in the vapor product during the product's expected presale shelf life, or will develop in a vapor product after purchase without any action taken by the consumer.
+All disclosures must include the amounts and sources of each constituent substance.
+Constituent substance disclosures must be accompanied by a signed declaration under penalty of perjury certifying the completeness and accuracy of the information provided.

+3. No vapor product shall be sold, offered for sale, distributed, or manufactured in this state unless a constituent disclosure has been submitted to the department of health in a manner determined by the department.

+4. The board and department of health may use constituent disclosures for the purposes of enforcement, investigation, research, and public information, and for any other matter intended to protect the public health.

+5. The department of health may adopt rules to implement the provisions of this section.

+## Section 15
+> This section adds a new section to an existing chapter [70.345](/rcw/70_public_health_and_safety/70.345_vapor_products.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.345_vapor_products.md) for context.

+1. A retailer, manufacturer, delivery seller, or distributor licensed under this chapter may not sell, offer for sale, or possess with the intent to sell or offer for sale flavored vapor products, or any product that he or she knows or reasonably should know will be used with or in a vapor product to create a flavored vapor product.

+2. This section applies to all persons who sell vapor products in this state including, but not limited to, cigarette and tobacco product retailers, vapor product retailers, manufacturers, delivery sellers, and distributors licensed under this chapter.

+3. There is a rebuttable presumption that a vapor product is a flavored vapor product if a delivery seller, distributor, manufacturer, or retailer, or any agent or employee of a delivery seller, distributor, manufacturer, or retailer, in the course of their agency or employment, has made a statement or claim directed to consumers or to the public that the vapor product has or produces a taste or smell other than tobacco including, but not limited to, text, color, or images, or any combination thereof, on the product's labeling or packaging used to explicitly or implicitly communicate that the vapor product has a taste or smell other than tobacco.

+## Section 16
+> This section adds a new section to an existing chapter [70.345](/rcw/70_public_health_and_safety/70.345_vapor_products.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.345_vapor_products.md) for context.

+A city, town, county, or local health jurisdiction may limit the location of licensed vapor product retailers within a certain perimeter of schools and youth-orientated programs and activities if the city, town, county, or local health jurisdiction determines that such restriction may reduce underage access and addiction.

 ## Section 17
-(1) A person may not sell, offer for sale, or possess with the intent to sell or offer for sale any menthol-flavored tobacco product.
+1. A person may not sell, offer for sale, or possess with the intent to sell or offer for sale any menthol-flavored tobacco product.
 This section applies to all persons who sell tobacco products in this state including, but not limited to, cigarette and tobacco product retailers, wholesalers, and distributors licensed under chapter 82.24 or 82.26 RCW.

-(2) There is a rebuttable presumption that a tobacco product is a menthol-flavored tobacco product if a manufacturer or any of the manufacturer's agents or employees, in the course of their agency or employment, has made a statement or claim directed to consumers or to the public that the tobacco product has or produces a characterizing flavor including, but not limited to, text, color, or images, or any combination thereof, on the product's labeling or packaging used to explicitly or implicitly communicate that the tobacco product has a characterizing flavor.
+2. There is a rebuttable presumption that a tobacco product is a menthol-flavored tobacco product if a manufacturer or any of the manufacturer's agents or employees, in the course of their agency or employment, has made a statement or claim directed to consumers or to the public that the tobacco product has or produces a characterizing flavor including, but not limited to, text, color, or images, or any combination thereof, on the product's labeling or packaging used to explicitly or implicitly communicate that the tobacco product has a characterizing flavor.

-(3) For the purposes of this section and section 18 of this act:
+3. For the purposes of this section and section 18 of this act:

-(a) "Tobacco product" means:
+    a.
+"Tobacco product" means:

-(i) Any product containing, made, or derived from tobacco or nicotine that is intended for human consumption, whether smoked, heated, chewed, absorbed, dissolved, inhaled, snorted, sniffed, or ingested by any other means including, but not limited to, cigarettes, cigars, little cigars, chewing tobacco, pipe tobacco, bidis, or snuf; and
+        i.
+Any product containing, made, or derived from tobacco or nicotine that is intended for human consumption, whether smoked, heated, chewed, absorbed, dissolved, inhaled, snorted, sniffed, or ingested by any other means including, but not limited to, cigarettes, cigars, little cigars, chewing tobacco, pipe tobacco, bidis, or snuf; and

-(ii) Any device or component, part, or accessory that delivers nicotine alone or combined with other substances to the person using the device including, but not limited to, electronic cigarettes, cigars, or pipes, whether or not the device or component is sold separately.
+        ii.
+Any device or component, part, or accessory that delivers nicotine alone or combined with other substances to the person using the device including, but not limited to, electronic cigarettes, cigars, or pipes, whether or not the device or component is sold separately.

-(b) "Tobacco product" does not include any product approved by the United States food and drug administration for sale as a tobacco cessation product, medical device, or for other therapeutic purposes when such product is marketed and sold solely for such an approved purpose.
+    b.
+"Tobacco product" does not include any product approved by the United States food and drug administration for sale as a tobacco cessation product, medical device, or for other therapeutic purposes when such product is marketed and sold solely for such an approved purpose.

 ## Section 18
-(1) The liquor and cannabis board shall enforce this chapter and may suspend or revoke the license of a cigarette or tobacco retailer, wholesaler, or distributor licensed under chapter 82.24 or 82.26 RCW for a violation or violations of section 17 of this act.
+1. The liquor and cannabis board shall enforce this chapter and may suspend or revoke the license of a cigarette or tobacco retailer, wholesaler, or distributor licensed under chapter 82.24 or 82.26 RCW for a violation or violations of section 17 of this act.
 If the board makes an initial decision to suspend or revoke a license, the licensee may request a hearing subject to chapter 34.05 RCW.

-(2) The liquor and cannabis board may conduct random and unannounced inspections of a cigarette or tobacco retailer, wholesaler, or distributor licensed under chapter 82.24 or 82.26 RCW to ensure compliance with this chapter.
+2. The liquor and cannabis board may conduct random and unannounced inspections of a cigarette or tobacco retailer, wholesaler, or distributor licensed under chapter 82.24 or 82.26 RCW to ensure compliance with this chapter.
 The board may conduct such inspections with local law enforcement.

-(3) Menthol-flavored tobacco products sold, offered for sale, or possessed in violation of this chapter are subject to seizure and forfeiture by the liquor and cannabis board.
+3. Menthol-flavored tobacco products sold, offered for sale, or possessed in violation of this chapter are subject to seizure and forfeiture by the liquor and cannabis board.

+## Section 19
+> This section adds a new section to an existing chapter [82.04](/rcw/82_excise_taxes/82.04_business_and_occupation_tax.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.04_business_and_occupation_tax.md) for context.

+1. Beginning with business activities occurring on or after July 1, 2021, a vapor products surcharge is imposed as follows:

+    a.
+Upon every person engaging within this state in business as a manufacturer of vapor products, in addition to the tax imposed under RCW 82.04.240, a surcharge equal to the value of the manufactured vapor products, including by-products, multiplied by the rate of 4.4 percent;

+    b.
+Upon every person engaging within this state in business as a vapor product distributor licensed under RCW 70.345.020, in addition to the tax imposed under RCW 82.04.240, a surcharge equal to the value of the manufactured vapor products, including by-products, multiplied by the rate of 4.4 percent.

+2. Beginning with business activities occurring on or after July 1, 2021, a tobacco products surcharge is imposed as follows:

+    a.
+Upon every person engaging within this state in business as a manufacturer of tobacco products, in addition to the tax imposed under RCW 82.04.240, a surcharge equal to the value of the manufactured tobacco products, including by-products, multiplied by the rate of 4.4 percent;

+    b.
+Upon every person engaging within this state in business as a tobacco product distributor licensed under RCW 82.26.190, in addition to the tax imposed under RCW 82.04.240, a surcharge equal to the value of the manufactured tobacco products, including by-products, multiplied by the rate of 4.4 percent.

 ## Section 20
 > This section modifies existing section [82.25.005](/rcw/82_excise_taxes/82.25_tax_on_vapor_products.md).
 Here is the [modified chapter](rcw/82_excise_taxes/82.25_tax_on_vapor_products.md) for context.